mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 The most basic version is called a _half-adder_ which takes two input bits $a$ and $b$ and sums them up.
 It has two outputs: sum $s = a "XOR" b$, and carry $c = a "AND" b$.

-A full-adder is like a half-adder, but it also accounts for a third input bit: carry-in.
+A _full-adder_ is like a half-adder, but it also accounts for a third input bit: carry-in.
 An adder is constructed by chaining full-adders, connecting the carry output of one full-adder into the carry-in of the next.

 ==== Circuits with Memory

 Logic is useful, but computers require _state_---as in "state of being".
-When building circuits, it is a good idea to ensure the resulting network of gates is a directed acyclic graph (DAG).
+When building circuits, it is a good idea to ensure logic does not directly depend on its own result.
 That is to say: the input of any one gate cannot depend on its own output, directly or transitively; there is no path from the output of the gate back to the input.
 Such a path is called a _combinational loop_ and most tools prevent making them.

 An exception is made for the _register_ cell which is constructed by using logic gates that connect back to themselves with positive feedback.
-A register cell stores a value that can be read back out.
+A register cell _stores_ data that can be read back out at a later time.
 It will usually have two inputs: data $d$, and enable $e$.
 The operation of the register cell can be described thus:
 When enable $e$ is true, the data $d$ are stored in the cell.